 To be eligible for the Tasmania Police Accelerated Training Program, applicants must:

-- Have completed a minimum of four (4) years’ service from graduation as a police officer within Australia or New Zealand, be a current sworn member, or have been separated from an Australian or New Zealand Police Service for less than four years.
+- Have completed a minimum of three (3) years’ service from graduation as a police officer within Australia or New Zealand, be a current sworn member, or have been separated from an Australian or New Zealand Police Service for less than four years.

 - A member whose separation exceeds four years but does not exceed six years may still be eligible for the ATP if they have maintained a related law enforcement role or similar.

 - Be an Australian or New Zealand Citizen or have permanent Australian residence status.

 - Have a current driver’s licence.